adrian-dybwad/DGTCentaurMods/DGTCentaurMods/opt/DGTCentaurMods/emulators/README.md

 ## See Also

 - `tools/simulators/` - Standalone board simulators that run without hardware
-- `game_handler.py` - The GameHandler class that uses these modules
+- `protocol_manager.py` - The ProtocolManager class that uses these modules